FactomProject/factomd/README.md

         Maximum timeDelta in milliseconds to offset each node.
 Simulates deltas in system clocks over a network.
     -tls
-        Set to true to require encrypted connections to factomd API and Control Panel -tormanage
+        Set to true to require encrypted connections to factomd API and Control Panel -waitentries
-        Use torrent dbstate manager.
-Must have plugin binary installed and in $PATH -torupload
-        Be a torrent uploader
-    -waitentries
         Wait for Entries to be validated prior to execution of messages -wrproc